jimmychang851129/linebot-test/README.md

 Store all the requests information.
 Not only can it make debug easier but detect malicious user as well.

+### User friendly UI

+Adopted richmenu and template message to help user make request to back-end server, so every request can be handled correctly

 ## Future work
-1. Docker
-2. Heroku MongoDB
+1. Heroku MongoDB
+2. test
 3. other feature?
-4. test